x

 When a card sorting session is concluded, you are usually left with a lot of data to analyze, interpret and draw insights from and let’s be honest it can be so overwhelming trying to make sense of all the data available to you from your research findings.

 This process of data analysis can be time-consuming, especially for projects that are limited in time.
-However, conducting your card sorting studies with an online tool like UXtweak helps to make sure that the analysis from the result of your card sorting study is calculated accurately using metrics and aggregations that help to make the outcome of your study easier to interpret than if you were looking at responses one by one.
+However, conducting your card sorting studies with a card sorting online tool like UXtweak helps to make sure that the analysis from the result of your card sorting study is calculated accurately using metrics and aggregations that help to make the outcome of your study easier to interpret than if you were looking at responses one by one.

 The insights obtained from the data analysis are also made readily available to you with a good number of statistics and visuals that will help you gauge the insights from different perspectives.